The application deadline for Summer 2023 has been extended to May 1, 2023.

-- A student-centered approach from faculty who are dedicated to their students' success
+- A student-centered approach from faculty who are dedicated to student success.

 - 40 weeks of supervised clinical experiences at health care facilities across the U.S.